JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 ```

 #### ⚠️ Important!
 >  When monitoring instance (non static) member, objects of these classes must be registered when they are created and unregistered when they are destroyed.
-[Leran More](#instanced-and-static-member)
+[Learn More](#instanced-and-static-member)

 ```c#